Blog: Joining Julián Castro's Nevada Advisory Board

-Too often these days, the beneficiaries from racist, unjust institutions across our nation plea to go back to
+Too often these days, the beneficiaries from racist, unjust institutions across our nation plea—knowingly or not—to go back to

-normal, specifically before the 2016 election, and that simply isn't a
+normal, specifically, a time before the 2016 election.
+That simply isn't a

 normal period in time that I, nor many other people of color, would want to go back to.
 That